ADA Compliance for Digital Menus: A Step-by-Step Guide to Boost Accessibility

 Following these practices not only helps restaurants avoid potential legal issues but also offers several business advantages.

-Why Accessibility Matters for Restaurants
+Why ADA Accessibility Matters for Digital Menus in Restaurants

 Accessible digital menus create better experiences for customers and drive business growth.
 Here’s how: